-Essex Industries began as a family affair 70 years ago in Saint Louis.
+Essex Industries began as a family affair more than 75 years ago in Saint Louis.
 Returning home from his service in World War II, Harold Guller recognized a business opportunity in jet aircraft—a new mode of transportation back in 1947.
 In his father’s basement, he developed and sold a Radio Noise Filter for the F-214.
 Harold’s brother Sidney did accounting for the business while earning his degree and then he joined the company.

 That first product laid the foundation for the company’s future.
 Decades later, Essex offers a wide variety of Platform Controls, including hands-on throttle and stick (HOTAS) grips, control wheels and weapons system officer (WSO) hand controllers for fixed-wing, rotary and land combat vehicles.
 The company manufactures thousands of Aircraft Components to meet demanding applications, such as hydraulic, pneumatic, fuel and anti-gravity valves, hydraulic pulsation dampeners and flame arrestors.
 This expertise has made Essex a part of virtually every major military and commercial aerospace program since 1947.